3it-inpaqt/qdsd-dataset/README.md

 To visually represent the diagrams it was necessary to remove extreme values.

-This was done by limiting the values between the 1st and the 99th percentile for each diagrams.
+This was done by limiting the values between the 1st and the 99th percentile for each diagram.

+## Rounding

+In some case the voltage value is rounded to 6 decimals (microvolt).

 # Removed diagrams